Vortex Comics: History

 However, hard times hit the comics industry in 1988, and Vortex, like many other small publishers, suffered.
 The company launched a few new titles in 1988, most notably Howard Chaykin's erotic thriller Black Kiss.
 Black Kiss became one of the most controversial North American comics of the late 1980s, due to the comic having the sort of explicit scenes of sex and violence unseen in most comics published at the time.
 In addition, Vortex's printer at the time, Ronald's Printing, refused to print the book due to its content.
 To help retailers who had worries over selling what could be described as pornography, Vortex released the series sealed in a plastic bag.
 (This meant that casual browsers could not open the comic, or obviously see the internal content.)
 The publicity over Black Kiss didn't necessarily lead to strong sales, however, and by the end of 1988 Vortex's publishing schedule was erratic.
 Nonetheless, in January 1989, Vortex declared itself the third largest North American independent comic book publisher.

 Reflecting publisher Marks' interest in car racing, Vortex survived until 1994 with an odd mixture of alternative titles and NASCAR-themed comics.
 (In 1991 and 1992 Vortex sponsored the 'Rookie of the Year' award in NASCAR's Grand National series; the 1991 prize was won by future superstar Jeff Gordon.)

 In May 1994 Matt Howarth officially moved Those Annoying Post Bros. to rival publisher Aeon.
 Shakeups in the comics industry that year hit the small press hard, and Vortex was no exception.
 The last comic published by the company was Nocturnal Emissions #4, in March 1994, until a resurgence in 2021 with the titles Chaos Breaker and Queen of Skulls.

 Vortex Words + Pictures

 After a brief career as a race car driver, publisher Marks went on to produce and direct numerous feature films.
-Vortex was re-branded by Marks in 2009 as Vortex Words + Pictures, and most recently Vortex has produced the George Hickenlooper film Casino Jack, starring Kevin Spacey, A Dark Truth with Andy Garcia and Forest Whitaker, Compulsion, starring Heather Graham (with cinematography by the legendary Vilmos Zsigmond), as well as Trailer Park Boys, and the indy hit WolfCop.
+In 2009, Marx re-branded Vortex Vortex Words + Pictures, and Marks subsequently produced the George Hickenlooper film Casino Jack (2010), starring Kevin Spacey; A Dark Truth (2012) with Andy Garcia and Forest Whitaker; Compulsion (2013), starring Heather Graham (with cinematography by the legendary Vilmos Zsigmond); as well as the sitcom Trailer Park Boys and the indy hit WolfCop (2014).